plain-JavaScript/plain-javascript.github.io/README.md

 # https://plain-JavaScript.github.io

-This repository lists resources for developers of plain vanilla JavaScript.
+This repository provides lists of links to resources for developers of applications based on the JavaScript programming language.
+The particular emphasis here is on plain "vanilla" scripts that are simple, free and easy on the brain.

+***

 JavaScript is perhaps the most widely used computer language.
 Almost any computing task - no matter howe complicated - has been accomplished with JavaScript.
 Some of the smartest people in the world investigate the most difficult issues using JavaScript.